"Doc Hollywood": Interview with Celeb Rhinoplasty Surgeon Dr. Raj Kanodia

 The most common thing we’re accused of is doing too little, patients feeling we didn’t do enough to their nose.
 But we’re okay with that accusation because we’re minimalists.
 We don’t like to change noses, we instead enhance and refine them.

 Nobody should ever look at a nose and think it had work done on it.
 It should always look natural.
 Even as a surgeon I should be able to look at a post-rhinoplasty nose and not be able to tell if any work was done.
 That’s how natural we strive to be with our results.

 The most common thing we’re accused of is doing too little.

 The most important things are: icing, icing, and more icing!
 Icing takes away swelling, bruising, inflammation and irritation better than anything in the world.
 We use a specialized glove technique I invented 35 years ago and still use today because it works better than any other technique in the world.

 Otherwise recovery is very easy.
 Recovery from the closed rhinoplasty technique is much faster than with typical open rhinoplasty – we call it a seven day flash recovery.
 On day seven, when we remove the cast, you can go out for dinner that same evening and no one will know you had work done!

-What are the youngest and oldest patient you’ve seen?
+What are the youngest and oldest patient you’ve had?

 What else are you working on these days?